Fweeb/wp-book_widget/README.md

 This is a really simple WordPress plugin that adds a sidebar widget.
 The widget has your book's title, an image of your book cover, and links to places to purchase the book at various retailers (i.e. Amazon, Kobo, Nook, iTunes, etc.)

-That's the plan anyway.
-Right now it's still a bit early.

 ## Current features

-Currently, the plug-in is pretty bare bones.
-You include the address (URI) of your book cover image, the book title, and links to 5 separate vendors:
+You can upload your book cover image (or choose it from the WordPress Media Library if you've already uploaded it), enter the book title, and add links to 5 separate vendors:

 * Amazon
 * Nook